Pipeline Stages & Configuration | FieldCamp

 Default Request Stages

-FieldCamp ships with 12 request stages organized across three categories:
+FieldCamp ships with 12 request stages organised across three tab groups — Requests, Pipeline, and Archived:

 |---|---|---|